eclipse-opensovd/opensovd-core/README.md

 # Getting Started
-The source code has parts generated with openapigenerator (https://github.com/OpenAPITools/openapi-generator )
+The source code has parts generated with OpenAPI generator (https://github.com/OpenAPITools/openapi-generator )

 # Notes
 - The software is in beta development.
 Please be aware of unexpected changes.